Bad Boys – Why They Always Come Back…

 Two months ago, I ran into my ex in what used to be our favorite restaurant.
 He was with a gorgeous replica of me and I was with my newfound love.
 He spoke.
 I didn’t.
 Later that night, my phone rang and there he was telling me how much he missed me…that he loved me after all, and how he had not been the same since we broke up.

 I agreed to meet him, with the full intention of not showing up and I didn’t.
 But I saw it as a great opportunity to display my disdain for him without saying a word.
-He rang my phone all night until he finally gave up.
+When I didn’t show up, he rang my phone all night until he finally gave up.

 I just wonder why so many “ex-boyfriend offenders” are so callous to revisit a place where they have knowingly inflicted pain and suffering.
-I know so many women who have been subjected to what I call, “roller-coaster love,” where the guy has left for the arms of another woman, gotten bored, and returned to the scene of “his crime.”
-Therefore, I have surmised that the answer is boredom.
+I know too many women who have been subjected to what I call, “roller-coaster love,” where the guy has left for the arms of another woman, gotten bored, and returned to the scene of “his crime.”
+Therefore, I have surmised that the answer is pure boredom and the realization that their ex has recuperated in the arms of another.